Reunification Counseling in the Vancouver, WA-Porltand metro area

 Though it is not intentional, many decisions can lead to circumstances that are stressful for children; the more they can be sheltered from these stressors, the better the chances that they will grow up well-adapted and with healthy relationships with both of their parents.

-Are You Ready for Reunification Counseling?
+Are You Ready for to Get Started?

 Payment: A retainer for our services is required at the onset of the reunification process.
 Reunification counseling differs from traditional psychotherapy because the legal nature of this process and will require us to provide services that extend beyond weekly individual sessions.
 For instance, we will be consulting with other professionals involved in your case, such as other treatment providers, case managers, Guardians at Litem, and attorneys, to name a few.
 Additionally, we may be providing the court with written reports and participate in court appearances.
 The retainer fee will ensure that these extended services are being covered and the reunification process occurs smoothly and in a timely manner.
-We will determine your retainer fee based on various factors of your individual case.
+Retainer fee is based on various factors of your individual case.
 We will discuss payment with you and your family upon initial contact.